 I found a radiosonde.
 What should I do?

-Less than 20 percent of the approximately 70,000 radiosondes released by the NWS each year are found and returned to the NWS for reconditioning.
+The NWS releases about 70,000 radiosondes each year.
+If you find a radiosonde a postage-paid mailbag is enclosed in it so that it can be returned to the NWS for reconditioning.
 These rebuilt radiosondes are used again, reducing the cost of the weather balloon program.